kocatepedogu/cellular-automaton-processor/README.md

 ## LICENSE

-The assembler source and examples are released under GNU General Public License v3.0 or any later version.
+The assembler source and example programs are released under GNU General Public License v3.0 or any later version.

-The HDL sources are released under the Strongly Reciprocal CERN Open Hardware License Version 2 (CERN-OHL-S-2.0).
+The HDL and C++ sources are released under the Strongly Reciprocal CERN Open Hardware License Version 2 (CERN-OHL-S-2.0).

-The C++ sources associated with the Verilator simulation of the processor are licensed under the Strongly Reciprocal CERN Open Hardware License Version 2 (CERN-OHL-S-2.0).